Trinity College (Randolph County, N.C.) collection, 1839-1992

 Scope and content:

-The collection also includes records of budgets, expenses, and accounts; minutes and resolutions for the Board of Trustees; financial, committee, and annual reports from the president, faculty, and treasurer; and lists with student names.
+The collection also includes records of budgets and accounts; minutes and resolutions for the Board of Trustees; financial, committee, and annual reports from the president, faculty, and treasurer; and student rosters.
 One folder consists of lists with the names of students from the Eastern Band of Cherokee Indians.
-The collection includes a photocopy of an obituary for Will West Long.
+The collection contains a photocopy of an obituary for Will West Long.

-Clippings and materials on the history of the college and Trinity, North Carolina are also included in the collection.
+Clippings and materials on the history of the college and Trinity, North Carolina are also included.
 Some materials in the collection are incomplete or fragmented.

 Biographical / historical:

-In 1838, Brown's Schoolhouse was established in Randolph County, North Carolina as a private subscription school for local white children with Brantley York serving as the school's principal.
+In 1838, Brown's Schoolhouse was established in Randolph County, North Carolina as a private subscription school for local white children with Brantley York, a white Methodist minister, serving as the school's principal.
 As student enrollment increased, a need for expansion led to York reaching out to the community for more investment and support.
 In response, the Union Institute Educational Society was formed in 1839.

 The State of North Carolina incorporated Union Institute Academy in 1841.
 The school was named Union to reflect its population of students from both the Methodist and Quaker communities.
-Braxton Craven became principal of Union Institute following York's resignation in 1842.
-Craven would remain with the institution until his death in 1882.
+Braxton Craven, a white educator and minister, became principal of Union Institute following York's resignation in 1842.
+Craven remained with the institution until his death in 1882.

 In 1851, the Legislature of North Carolina chartered Union Institute Academy as Normal College, a school for white male students.
 The North Carolina Conference of the Episcopal Church, South accepted Normal College as its official college in 1856.
 The school was rechartered as Trinity College in 1859.
 Craven was elected president of the college that same year.

 Craven resigned as president in 1863 but remained with the college as a member of faculty.
-William T. Gannaway served as president of the college until it closed in 1865.
+William T. Gannaway, a white professor at the college, served as president until the school closed in 1865.
 Trinity College reopened with Craven as its president in 1866.

 From 1882 until 1887, twenty male students of the Eastern Band of Cherokee Indians were enrolled at Trinity College as part of the Federal Indian boarding school system.
 According to the Federal Boarding School Initiative Investigative Report, this school system was created with the aim of forcing cultural assimilation and dispossessing Native and Indigenous communities, and its curriculum centered on manual labor and vocational skills.
-Trinity College was funded by the government to provide boarding, clothing, and instruction to the students.
+Trinity College received funds from the government to provide boarding, clothing, and instruction to the students.
 The Federal Indian boarding school at Trinity College became known as Cherokee Industrial School in 1883.

-Will West Long, a student at Cherokee Industrial School, ran away from the school and returned home.
+Will West Long, a student at Cherokee Industrial School, ran away from the school.
 He later studied at Hampton Normal and Agricultural Institute (now Hampton University).
 Long developed careers as a woodworker, a scholar of Cherokee language, culture, and history, and as a consultant to sociological and linguistic researchers.
 He also helped to establish the Cherokee Indian Fair.

-After accepting the position of president in 1887, John Franklin Crowell made changes to the curriculum and sought to establish an endowment to offset Trinity College's financial hardships.
-In 1892, Trinity College moved to Durham, North Carolina after Washington Duke and Julian Carr gifted land and funds for relocation.
+After accepting the position of president in 1887, John Franklin Crowell, a white economist and journalist, made changes to the curriculum and sought to establish an endowment to offset Trinity College's financial hardships.
+In 1892, Trinity College moved to Durham, North Carolina after white industrialists and philanthropists, Washington Duke and Julian Carr, gifted land and funds for relocation.
 Following the establishment of the Duke Endowment in 1924, the trustees renamed the college Duke University as a memorial to Washington Duke.

 Acquisition information:

-This artificial collection is made up of donated and library-created original items, copies, transcripts, and drafts of resources to be used as a reference collection in the reading room.
+This artificial collection is made up of donated and library-created original items, copies, transcripts, and drafts of resources.
 The provenance of original items is unknown in most cases.

 Processing information: